-Note: The State Budget Office may also consider additional criteria that it believes will enhance the objective evaluation of projects.
+Note: The State Budget Office may also consider additional criteria that it believes will enhance the objective evaluation of projects at its discretion.

-If new capital outlay projects are included in the Fiscal Year 2019 Executive Budget Recommendation, only planning authorizations will be recommended.
+If new capital outlay projects are included in the Fiscal Year 2024 Executive Budget Recommendation, only planning authorizations will be recommended.
 If planning is authorized by the Legislature in a subsequent appropriations act, the university or community college shall prepare professional preliminary design documents to secure support for construction.
-Once professional planning documents have been reviewed and approved for authorized projects, state funding will provide a maximum of 75% for universities and 50% for community colleges, of the total cost of each project.
-As in prior years, the state share of financing for recommended large-scale projects may be capped at an amount less than the aforementioned levels.
+Once professional planning documents have been reviewed and approved for authorized projects, state funding will provide a maximum of 75% for universities and 50% for community colleges of the total cost of each project.
+As in prior years, the state share of financing for recommended large-scale projects may be capped at a dollar amount less than those levels.

 A planning authorization approval does not guarantee support for a future construction authorization.
-A full assessment of the State Building Authority bond cap vis-à-vis available state budget resources will be completed before advancing projects beyond the planning stage.
-Projects whose final planning costs significantly exceed original estimates will be carefully scrutinized, and may require additional program and scope refinement.
-Due to continued budgetary pressures, universities and community colleges may submit only their top priority capital outlay request.
+A full assessment of the State Building Authority bond cap and available state budget resources to fund future State Building Authority Rent costs will be completed before advancing projects beyond the planning stage.
+Projects for which final planning costs significantly exceed original estimates will be carefully scrutinized and may require additional program and scope refinement.
+Universities and community colleges may submit only their top priority capital outlay request.
 Institutions with a current planning authorization should continue to identify that project as their top priority request pending the enactment of a construction authorization.

-University and Community College Presidents August 23, 2017 Page 3
+University and Community College Presidents September 1, 2022 Page 3